-Notice of Annual Meeting of Shareholders to be held on July 8, 2020
+Notice of Annual Meeting of Shareholders to be held on July 18, 2024

-CRA International, Inc. hereby gives notice that it will hold an annual meeting of shareholders at its offices at 200 Clarendon Street, 9th Floor, Boston, Massachusetts on Wednesday, July 8, 2020, beginning at 8:00 A.M., local time.
-This year, a live webcast of our annual meeting of shareholders will be accessible over the internet at www.meetingcenter.io/272433575, where you will be able to listen to the meeting live, submit questions and vote.
-The meeting password is CRAI2020.
+CRA International, Inc. hereby gives notice that it will hold an annual meeting of shareholders at its offices at 200 Clarendon Street, 9th Floor, Boston, Massachusetts 02116, on Thursday, July 18, 2024, at 8:00 a.m., eastern standard time.
 The annual meeting is being held for the following purposes:

-- 1. To consider and vote upon the election of three Class I directors; - 2.
+- 1. To consider and vote upon the election of three Class II directors; - 2.
 To conduct an advisory vote to approve our executive compensation; - 3.
-To ratify the appointment by our audit committee of Grant Thornton LLP as our independent registered public accountants for our fiscal year ending January 2, 2021; and - 4.
+To ratify the appointment by our audit committee of Grant Thornton LLP as our independent registered public accountants for our fiscal year ending December 28, 2024; and - 4.
 To transact such further business as may properly come before the annual meeting or any adjournment thereof.

-Our board of directors has fixed the close of business on Thursday, May 14, 2020, as the record date for the determination of our shareholders entitled to receive notice of, and to vote at, the annual meeting and any adjournment thereof.
-Only shareholders of record on May 14, 2020 are entitled to receive notice of, and to vote at, the annual meeting or any adjournment thereof.
+Our board of directors has fixed the close of business on Friday, May 24, 2024, as the record date for the determination of our shareholders entitled to receive notice of, and to vote at, the annual meeting and any adjournment thereof.
+Only shareholders of record on May 24, 2024, are entitled to receive notice of, and to vote at, the annual meeting or any adjournment thereof.